jaykumarH/PaginationCollectionView/README.md

 # PaginationCollectionView
-Pagination in ios using collection view
+Pagination in ios using collection view and custom page control